On the basis of

 - Secure Software Development Cycle

 - Security Testing

 Written exam, 3 hours

 Evaluated by internal examiner, external examiner is used periodically (every four years, next time in 2013/2014)

 Ordinary re-sit examination

-All self-produced paper-based support is allowed.
+All self-produced hand-written paper-based support is allowed up to 2 pages A4.
 Support documents have to be turned in with the written examination and will not be returned to the student.

 - Dowd, M., McDonald, J., and Schuh, J. (2006).
 The Art of Software Security Assessment: Identifying and Preventing Software Vulnerabilities.
 ISBN 0-321-44442-6.
 Library 005.8 Dow